 In the year 2005 Harris County Hospital District decided to stop providing necessary medical supplies to people with spinal cord injury that were non Medicaid eligible, as a result our group was born.

-For more than ten years we have committed our energy and our talents to improve access to services, promote the inclusion of people with disabilities, foster independence, enhance mobility and demand equality.
+Since 2005 we have committed our energy and our talents to improve access to services, promote the inclusion of people with disabilities, foster independence, enhance mobility and demand equality.
 We have an active membership of more than thirty man and women with spinal cord injuries.

-- Obtained the 501(c) 3 status for the organization, which allows us to receive donations and an office space to conduct work and to receive and assist our members.
+- Obtained the 501(c) 3 status for the organization, which allows us to receive donations and an office space to conduct work and to receive and assist our community.
 This has been key to continue developing our organizational infrastructure.

 - Participated on policy campaigns to promote our rights, for instance: in 2011 we helped stop the program 287(g) in the city of Houston and several anti-immigrant initiatives in the state legislature.
 More recently we were able to help stop the privatization of dispatch and scheduling services at MetroLift, not only preserving good jobs for MetroLift workers, but also protecting the quality of the service.
 We were also able to stop the fare rise from going beyond $1.50 and we are working to save the monthly and yearly passes.
 With Harris Health System we successfully advocated against changes in eligibility that will have a negative impact among the poorer in our county.
 We also were successful with Harris County District Attorney in changing bond policies used against immigrants.
 We also have been part of efforts with Houston Police Department to push for the use of body cameras and changes in training and accountability of their officers.